fernando-mc/fernandomc.com/content/posts/developing-flask-based-serverless-framework-apis.md

     return json.dumps(item)
 ```

 If you look at the other entities files you'll see things similar to this that enable the other operations and more complex operations like getting all the responses for a survey or all the surveys for a particular customer.
 If you'd like to learn some more of the details of using DynamoDB I'd suggest taking a look at the [DynamoDB Guide](https://www.dynamodbguide.com/) which is a great learning resource for DynamoDB by [Alex DeBrie](https://twitter.com/alexbdebrie/).
+You can also take my Pluralsight course on [Connect DynamoDB to Your Application](https://app.pluralsight.com/library/courses/connecting-amazon-dynamodb/table-of-contents) where I cover a lot of the details.
+Just sign up for my [mailing list](https://fernandomc.com/mailing-list) and reply to the welcome email and I'll give you a 30-day free trial!

 So now that we know how our Flask application is configured to use our entities to help power the routes it sets up in `app.py` let's look at how we're going to deploy all the infrastructure to run this!